-This slow cooker posole is an easy yet authentic Mexican expression of comfort food.
+This slow cooker pork posole is an easy riff on a classic Mexican expression of comfort food.
 The robust stew includes meltingly tender shredded pork along with hominy and onions that are gently coaxed to sweetness.
 If you’re lucky enough to have some leftover posole, goodness gracious, the options are endless.
-Harness it as a burrito or taco filling, plop it atop some rice, or simply slap a fried egg on top and consider it breakfast.
-Originally published November 1, 2017.–Angie Zoobkoff
+Harness it as a burrito or taco filling, plop it atop some rice, or simply slap a fried egg on top and consider it breakfast.–Angie Zoobkoff

 - Coarse salt

-- 1 white onion (about 1 cup or 150 g), chopped, plus more for serving
+- 1 medium white onion (about 1 cup), chopped, plus more for serving

 - Chopped avocado